-A face-to-face meeting with your legislators is an excellent opportunity to discuss autism, legislation, budget cuts, or other issues that affect you and your family.
-The following guidelines may be helpful as you begin visiting your legislators.
+A face-to-face meeting with your legislators is an excellent opportunity to discuss autism, legislation, increasing services in the budget, or other issues that affect you and your family.
+While it's great to meet in person with legislators, some may be offering video calls.
+If it would be easier for you to meet via video (family or work obligations, difficulty with travel, health reasons, etc.), please consider requesting that option.The following guidelines may be helpful as you begin visiting your legislators.